 1. Your penis was circumcised when you were a baby and you want to know why

 2. You are about to have your penis circumcised

 3. You have just had your penis circumcised

-Worldwide, people circumcise their boys to show they belong to a particular religion, race or tribe.
+Worldwide, and throughout history, people have circumcised their boys to show they belong to a particular religion, race or tribe.
 Modern countries like the United States, circumcise most boys because it's cleaner and prevents or cures health problems.
 Many people think it looks better too.
 Like the appendix and the tonsils, the foreskin is a part of the body we don't really need and it can cause painful problems.
 So, no foreskin, no problem.
 It is easy to cut off, and usually done when boys are babies, so they don't remember it.
 What you never had you never miss.